Updated April 2026

 • Phase 1 - App on, no trip accepted: Your personal insurance may still apply, but many policies now exclude even this period if you are logged into a rideshare app waiting for a trip.

 • Phase 2 - Trip accepted, driving to pick up: Personal insurance almost certainly does not apply.
-Uber's insurance may or may not cover this phase - check their specific terms.
+Platform-provided insurance may or may not cover this phase depending on the platform's specific terms.

 • Phase 3 - Passenger in vehicle: Personal insurance does not apply.
-Uber provides some third-party liability cover during this phase, but not comprehensive cover for your vehicle.
+Uber and other platforms provide some third-party liability cover during this phase, but not comprehensive cover for your own vehicle.

-For information on your rights and obligations as a consumer, see the Consumer Protection website from MBIE.
+For information on your rights as an insurance consumer, see the Moneysmart car insurance guide from ASIC.

 Key risk: Operating without appropriate insurance does not just affect accident claims.
 If your insurer discovers you have been using your vehicle for rideshare or delivery without disclosing it, they may void your entire policy - including cover for personal driving.
-The Financial Markets Authority (FMA) requires full disclosure of material information to insurers.
+ASIC and the Insurance Council of Australia stress the importance of full disclosure of material information to insurers.

-What you need before you can legally carry passengers for hire in New Zealand.
+What you need before you can legally carry passengers for hire in Australia.
+Requirements are state-based.

 Uber's Own Insurance Coverage

-What Uber provides for drivers - and the significant limitations you need to know about.
+What Uber provides for drivers in Australia - and the significant limitations you need to know about.

 Third-party liability only during active trips